Sripuranthan Natarajan Idol: Return to India

 In March 2014, Ron Radford, the director of the National Gallery of Australia, removed the idol from display.
 In September 2014, the Australian government returned the Natarajan idol to India, along with another stolen antique idol of Shiva as Ardhanarishvarar which was displayed at the Art Gallery of New South Wales.
 The two were handed over by the then Australian Prime Minister Tony Abbott to the Indian Prime Minister Narendra Modi on 5 September 2014, at New Delhi.

-The Nataraja idol was then moved to Madras and stored in the safe room of the Archaeological Survey of India office at Fort St. George, before being produced before the judicial magistrates of Jayamkondam and Vridhachalam.
+The Nataraja idol was then moved to Chennai and stored in the safe room of the Archaeological Survey of India office at Fort St. George, before being produced before the judicial magistrates of Jayankondam and Vridhachalam.

 In November 2014, the Nataraja idol was paraded on the streets of Sripuranthan, under tight security.
 It was temporarily placed in its original damp stone altar.
 However, officials made it clear that the statue would be displayed at the government museum at Kumbakonam and will be brought into Sripuranthan for annual festivities.
 The consort of Nataraja was traced to the Asian Civilisation Museum at Singapore, and the Government of Singapore agreed for its return to India.

 Overall four of the eight statues stolen from Sripuranthan were traced, with three to the United States and one to Singapore.

 In March 2016, the Natarajan idol was re-united with its consort Uma Parmeshwari, at the ASI Icon Centre, Kumbakonam, after nearly 8 years.
 The Singapore Civilisation Museum had finally returned the Uma Parmeshwari after long negotiations with the Indian Government.